devvyyxyz/abc-template/README.md

 - Create/adjust `data/<namespace>/functions/load.mcfunction` for setup commands.
 - Add `data/minecraft/tags/functions/load.json` that references your namespace load function.

+> [!NOTE]
+> Datapack `pack_format` values are version-dependent.
+When in doubt, check the official Minecraft datapack documentation for the correct `pack_format` for your target versions.

 ## What you will need — Resource Pack (key items)

 - `assets/<namespace>/textures/` (or `assets/minecraft/textures/`) for images and models.